-Healthwatch Dudley is your consumer champion for both health and social care services…
+Healthwatch Dudley is your local champion for both health and social care services

 As your local Healthwatch we listen to your views and experiences and share them with people who make key decisions about health and social care services.